sunifyre/edx-documentation/en_us/shared/students/SFD_ORA.rst

    .. note::

-      In some assignments, you can submit an image or other type of file to accompany your written response.
-If you are allowed to upload a file in your assignment, **Browse** and **Upload your file** options are available below the response field.
+      In some assignments, you can submit images or other types of file to accompany your written response.
+If you are allowed to upload files in your assignment, **Browse** and **Upload your files** options are available below the response field.

       For information about uploading images or other files in your ORA